AI Content Pipelines: From Text Prompts to Images and Video

 time.sleep(5)

-Once complete, download the result:
+Once it's done, download the result:

 content = client.videos.download_content(video_id, variant="video")